Lytham Windmill stands tall and proud on the Green at Lytham seafront against East Beach. Inside is a fascinating

 Would you like your own Windmill?

-Visit Lytham is part of Visit Fylde Coast, independently published by The Rabbit Patch Ltd. We’re a design and creatives company right here on the Fylde Coast and we have an online shop called the Seaside Emporium full of our own original art.
+Visit Lytham is part of Visit Fylde Coast, independently published by The Rabbit Patch Ltd. We’re a design and creatives company right here on the Fylde Coast.
+Our online shop is the Seaside Emporium and it’s full of our own original art.

-This is our original watercolour painting of Lytham Windmill – available framed or as a plain print.
+Do you like our original watercolour painting of Lytham Windmill?
+Prints of it are available in a variety of sizes.
 Follow the link and have a look around at both local scenes and traditional seaside views.

 Have a look at the homepage of the Visit Lytham website for more of the latest updates.